fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/alu_parts.md

 ![image](img/aluminium/secure.jpg)

-*Note the areas where we milled away aluminium scrap that is too small to screw down.
-Some scrap pieces shown here have only one holddown screaw and therefore risk twisting when being cut loose, not good.
-Use two screws, even tightly spaced ones are OK.*
+*Note the areas where we have milled away aluminium scrap that is too small to screw down.
+Some scrap pieces shown here have only one holddown screw and therefore are risking twisting when they get cut loose, this is not good.
+Use two screw holes, even tightly spaced ones are OK.*

-* Run the remaining cutout passes with a 0.1mm finishing pass to make it look good.
-This is the longest milling step and might take hours.
-Check the simulation time before starting and consider if you need to split the job.
-Listen for dramatic changes in the milling sound, it hearals trouble!
+* Run the remaining cutout passes and a 0.1mm finishing pass.
+This together is the longest milling operation and might take hours.
+Check the simulation time before starting and consider if you need to split the job to fit you workday.
+* While milling, listen for dramatic changes in the sound, it hearals trouble!

 ![image](img/aluminium/cut_out.jpg)

 * Run any tolerance adjustment operations if necessary.
 * Do a visual check if everything is done and got milled.
 Think twice before starting to loosen screws!
-* Change to a single flute (if available) V bit and break the top edges to reduce the manual edge sanding labour and to make the rack teeth nicer to the pinions.
+* Change to a V bit (single flute if available) and break the top edges to reduce the manual edge sanding labour and to make the rack teeth nicer to the pinions.

 ![image](img/aluminium/break_edges.jpg)

-* Optional!
-Engrave the parts.
+* **Optional!** Engrave the parts.
 It looks professional! **BUT!** Test your V bit on some scrap area to make sure it will look good.
-A wood-worn V bit will give
+A wood-worn V bit will leave ugly edges in aluminium.

 ![image](img/aluminium/engrave.jpg)